jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 Besides, for GAMESS earlier than version 2021-R1, it only supports 32 CPU cores.
 If your machine has more cores (and if you want to use >32 cores), you need to modify the variable MAXCPUS in file gamess/ddi/compddi.
 See a simple guide in file `src/modify_GMS_beyond32CPU.txt`.
 Since GAMESS 2021, the MAXCPUS is already set to 128, so modification is not needed.

 It is strongly recommended to check whether the GAMESS runs normally after modifying.
 Such check can be done by running `./runall 01` in gamess/ directory, where `01` means checking the executable `gamess.01.x`.
 This is same as checking for version `00`.
 All tests are supposed to be passed successfully.

+If a high-spin GVB computation is performed (it can be the target computation, or an intermediate step in a CASSCF computation) and there are more than 1 singly occupied orbital, the singly occupied orbitals will be localized and saved into `xxx_s.fch`.
+The corresponding orbital localization method is Pipek-Mezey and it can be controlled by [LocalM](#445-localm).

 ## 4.4.11 CASCI_prog
 Specify the program for performing the CASCI calculation, e.g. `CASCI_prog=PySCF`.
 Supported programs are PySCF(default), Molpro, GAMESS, OpenMolcas, Gaussian, ORCA, BDF, PSI4 and Dalton.